RJonMshka/CS474Homework1/README.md

 ### ProtectedMethod(methodName: String, argExp: SetExpression, mBodyExpArgs: SetExpression*)
 `ProtectedMethod` Expression is similar to `Method`.
-`ProtectedMethod` creates a method with protected access modiifer which means that it cannot be accessed/invoked outside class's body directly but can be inherited by any sub-class.
+`ProtectedMethod` creates a method with protected access modifier which means that it cannot be accessed/invoked outside class's body directly but can be inherited by any sub-class.
 The last expression of method body will specify its return type.

 Usage: